TJNII/puppet-rscfacts/readme.md

 These facts and the supporting file are from https://github.com/puppetlabs/facter/pull/436/files and are to be included in Facter 2.0.0 per http://projects.puppetlabs.com/issues/20468.

+A 4th roles fact is also provided:
+* rsc_roles: Rackspace server roles

+This fact is not part of the rsc facts to be included in Facter 2.0.0.

 RackConnect Facts
 -----------------